 Storage & Reheating Instructions

-If you have any leftover risotto, I wouldn’t recommend freezing it.
+This asparagus risotto is easy to reheat if you have any leftovers.
+I wouldn’t recommend freezing it.
 It can harden and when it is reheated, the texture of the rice will be grainy.
 Refrigeration is the best option and risotto lasts up to about 5 days, so that is plenty of time to eat it up.

 To reheat the risotto, you can: